vmware/dscr-for-vmware/FORMATTING_GUIDELINES.md

 # Formatting Guidelines

-You can use the following settings when implementing your resources:
+You can use the following settings when implementing your resources (The example is with [VS Code](https://code.visualstudio.com/)):

 ```
  {